daryldelrosario/daryldelrosario/README.md

 ## 🫶 I'm a Husband, Father, Background Teacher and Ambitious Dreamer

-Since 1986 I've been learning, living and experiencing this world.
-From trades to acting, and from cooking to staffing.
-My experience has brought me to this point in time where programming, coding, and problem solving became an addiction and obession that lead me to a path towards becoming a `Digital Blacksmith`.
+I've been learning, living and experiencing this world from breathing to crawling, trades to acting, and from cooking to staffing since 1986.
+My experience has brought me to this point in time where programming, coding, and problem solving became an addiction and obession that led me to a path towards becoming a `Digital Blacksmith`.

 > "Focused on full stack developing, and open to solving almost anything.
 I'm tackling the digital world one code at a time."
 > -Daryl del Rosario"